 was held bringing together a unique combination of indicator promoters, policy-makers and other stakeholders to explore ways of accelerating the uptake of Beyond GDP indicators, and a road map

-In March 2014, the project will conclude with a final conference in Paris, which will aim towards a Beyond GDP approach to policy making (not just Beyond GDP indicators).
-The conference will focus on the steps needed to tackle two of the central barriers we have identified: developing techniques for helping address multiple goals and integrating different policy areas; and creating a Beyond GDP narrative which resonates and inspires confidence with the public.
-It will do so with reference to specific policy challenges, so as to inspire concrete action.
+In March 2014, the project concluded with a final conference in Paris, which explored challenges and solutions for a Beyond GDP approach to policy making (not just Beyond GDP indicators).
+The conference focussed on the steps needed to tackle two of the central barriers we identified: developing techniques for helping address multiple goals and integrating different policy areas; and creating a Beyond GDP narrative which resonates and inspires confidence with the public.
+See the conference page for more details.

 The BRAINPOoL project is now officially over, and we will be uploading the final deliverables (including final report) shortly.
 However, the workshop in Paris in March was such a success that project partners and attendees have committed to continuing to take the work forward, including specific actions that emerged in the workshop.
 We are currently exploring funding possibilities to do all this.
 So, if you are interested in how alternative indicators can support the transition to a sustainable and equitable economy that delivers high well-being, then stay tuned.